shrugs/indigo/README.md

 ### Developing

-This repo contains the source for Indigo SASS/CSS, Indigo React Components, the documentation site and a sandbox development environment.
+This repo contains the source for

+- Indigo SASS/CSS
+- Indigo React Components
+- the documentation site
+- a sandbox development environment.

-If you need to see the results of your changes, use the sandbox to display them while editing the source of the SASS/CSS or JS.
+If you need to see the results of your changes, use the sandbox by running `gulp sandbox` to display an HTML page while editing the source of the SASS/CSS or JS.

 #### First Steps